 What is this Website For?

-The team in the Public & Crisis Communications Division is always creating new, exciting and informative content that tells the story of what Cal OES is doing and what events we’re working.
+The team in the Crisis Communications and Public Affairs is always creating new, exciting and informative content that tells the story of what Cal OES is doing and what events we’re working.
 We set up this site to give you easy access to all of our original reporting and multimedia.
 To be specific, this is designed to be a feed of non-emergency public news & information.
 If you have an emergency to report, please call 9-1-1 immediately.

 What Do We Post?

 - Compelling photographs shot by our experienced photography team

 - Informative illustrations and maps of critical incidents and special events

 - Rich multimedia video productions and timely video clips

 Absolutely!
 Yes.
 This content is intended to be used and shared for improved understanding and greater public good.
 That’s our goal and we hope you’ll help!